ahrvoje/snapline/README.md

 ![](resources/snapline_v1.png)

-Prompt theme for Windows+cmd+[Clink](https://github.com/chrisant996/clink) focusing on speed and concise info using caching and async techniques to ensure snappiness at all times.
+Prompt theme for Windows+cmd+[Clink](https://github.com/chrisant996/clink) rendering Git status while focusing on speed and concise info using caching and async techniques to ensure snappiness at all times.

 ## Speed
   * Using only sub-millisecond calls to build the prompt.
   * Async all delays so editing is never blocked.
   * Cache last results so the content is always & instantly present.
+  * Implement alternative methods proven to run much faster.
   * Benchmark of Clink methods, and alternative implementations; red are only called async
     * Antivirus can dramatically impare performance if set to aggresive protection mode.
     <p align="center"><img src="resources/clink_benchmark.png" width="7500"></p>